-6.29 The Treasurer will monitor the interest rate market and react appropriately to any changing circumstances.

-6.30 The Commissioner takes the view that base rate will remain at 0.50% throughout 2014/15 so short term deposits, up to 364 days, will be utilised to cover cash flow and minimise risk to the Commissioner.
-TheCommissionerwill avoid locking into longer term deals while investment rates are down at historically low levels.
+- 6.32 The CFO will monitor the interest rate market and react appropriately to any changing circumstances. - 6.33 The Commissioner takes the view that base rate will remain unchanged at 0.50% before starting to rise from quarter 1 of 2016 so short term deposits, up to 364 days, will be utilised to cover cash flow and minimise risk to the Commissioner.
+The Commissioner will avoid locking into longer term deals while investment rates are down at historically low levels.
 Long term deposits, beyond 364 days, will only be used where minimal risk is involved and the counterparties are considered to be supported by the UK Government.